NetLogo/NW-Extension/README.md

 observer: [(agentset, 0 turtles) (agentset, 0 links)]
 ```

-If you then create new turtles and links, they are not added to the context because normal agentsets don't grow (see [Special agentsets vs. normal agentsets](#special-agentsets-vs-normal-agentsets)):
+If you then create new turtles and links, they are not added to the context because normal agentsets don't grow (see [Special agentsets vs normal agentsets](#special-agentsets-vs-normal-agentsets)):

 ```
 observer> crt 2 [ create-links-with other turtles ]